mj33rice/SimCoPilot/README.md

 ## License

-This project is licensed under [SPECIFY LICENSE] - see the LICENSE file for details.
+The data is shared under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) and code is licensed under MIT License.